samruddhi3012/Public-Health-Data-Analysis/README.md

 ![im](https://github.com/user-attachments/assets/082ebd00-7a2c-44e4-a26e-51d7a6c7e210)

+## 💡 Problem Statement
+Healthcare facilities often face challenges in effectively utilizing large-scale patient data to improve healthcare delivery and operational efficiency.
+Without proper analysis, hospitals cannot fully understand critical patterns such as disease trends, patient demographics, or insurance preferences, limiting their ability to improve service and allocate resources efficiently.

 ## 💡Objectives
-The objective of this project is to thoroughly analyze the healthcare dataset and various associated metrics to uncover meaningful insights.
-By examining patterns, trends, and correlations within the data, we aim to identify key factors influencing healthcare outcomes.
-These insights will inform strategies to improve patient care and optimize healthcare operations.
+The main objective of this project is to conduct an in-depth analysis of the healthcare dataset and its associated metrics using Microsoft Excel, with the goal of uncovering valuable insights.
+By identifying patterns, trends, and correlations within the data, the analysis seeks to highlight key factors that influence healthcare outcomes.

 ## 💡Data
 The [dataset](https://www.kaggle.com/datasets/prasad22/healthcare-dataset) :desktop_computer: used in this project is obtained from kaggle.